mkagb/step-zero/README.md

 # step-zero

 Friends keep telling me how cool git and Github are.
-I have even seen some schools urging students to use github for their version control and group collaboration needs. step-zero repo is my first attempt to learn about git and github.
+I have even seen some schools urge students to use github for their version control and group collaboration needs. step-zero repo is my first attempt to learn about git and github.